 How do you perform a Competitor Analysis?

 The most effective analysis is the SWOT analysis, strategic group analysis and customer journey mapping.

 Research their marketing strategies and measure them over time.

 Which content resonates most with audiences?

 Find the gaps and opportunities to meet the goals.

-To ensure that your site appears in search results where your customers are searching for answers to their problems is through search engine optimisation (SEO).
+Ensure that your site appears in search results where your customers are searching for answers to their problems through search engine optimisation (SEO).

 You need to ensure that your website is SEO optimized to rank higher in search results.

 When you’re looking at your site content, make sure it is:

 Update it regularly, and use the same words people are searching to find your product or service in your content and headings.